FEP vs nFEP vs ACF: Choosing the Right Release Film for Your Resin 3D Printer

 Cons:

-• Parts can sometimes stick to the build plate (slower printing)
+• Higher release force: Parts can sometimes stick to the FEP, requiring slower lift speeds

 nFEP